jaytintran/movie-box/README.md

 ### Movie Box
+The application is a web-based movie catalog that allows users to browse and search for movies by title, genre, and other criteria.
+It is built using JavaScript and React.js as the front-end framework, with Material UI and TailwindCSS for styling and layout.

+The application uses APIs to retrieve movie data from a remote server, including information about the movie's title, plot, cast, and other details.
+This data is then displayed to the user in a clean and intuitive interface, using Material UI components and TailwindCSS styles.

+Users can search for movies by title, genre, or other criteria using the search bar at the top of the page.
+They can also sort the movies by various criteria, such as release date or rating, using the sort dropdown menu.

+Overall, the application provides a convenient and user-friendly way for users to browse and discover new movies, making it easy to find something to watch.

 `Author: Tin Tran`
 - This project utilises React.js, Alan AI, Redux, Material and more, it's a fully-functioning app which can browse movies, add to favoriate, view movie details, recommendations, and so on.
 - It's an API powered Movie Website w/ React.js, Tailwindcss, Material UI, React Router, React DOM, Redux and so on.